 How will partnerships with this project help inform the project development?

-We are currently in discussions with Dementia Australia.
+We are partnering with Dementia Australia, COTA, Carers Australia.

 Audience Engagement and Social Impact